Twelve-dish Christmas Eve supper: Description

 Boiled or deep fried dumplings (Polish: pierogi, Ukrainian: вареники, varenyky, Lithuanian: auselės) with a wide variety of fillings (including cabbage or sauerkraut, mushrooms and crushed poppy seeds), are among the most popular dishes.
-Doughnuts filled with jam (Polish: pączki, Ukrainian: пампушки, pampushky) are served for dessert in Poland and western Ukraine, but in Lithuania sweet dishes are not common, as they are believed to be inappropriate for the solemn atmosphere of the evening.
+Doughnuts filled with jam (Polish: pączki, Ukrainian: пампушки, pampushky) are served for dessert in Poland, western Belarus, western Ukraine, but in Lithuania sweet dishes are not common, as they are believed to be inappropriate for the solemn atmosphere of the evening.

 Traditional Ukrainian Sviata vecheria meal.
 Jacques Hnizdovsky Christmas card.

 As for beverages, traditionally dried fruit kompot or cranberry kisiel (spanguolių kisielius) are common.
 In earlier times oaten kisiel was more common.

 There is the whole ritual before the meal begins.
 Once the first star appears on the sky, each member of the family washes his face, hands and legs in cold water saying: "Be as healthy as this water is."
 The most brave people go to local rivers or lakes and have a short swim there.
 After the water procedure is finished, the family goes on with a prayer, often the Our Father.
 After the prayer the head of the household will anoint each person present with honey, making the sign of the Cross on their forehead, saying: "In the name of the Father and of the Son and of the Holy Spirit: may you have sweetness and many good things in life and in the new year."

 The Christmas Eve supper is usually held under candlelight and starts in the evening after the first star appears in the sky.
 The star symbolizes the birth of Jesus in Christian tradition and a soul of deceased ancestors in pre-Christian beliefs.
 Quiet, dim-lighting, and a somewhat mystical atmosphere is characteristic for Christmas Eve supper.

-In Poland, Lithuania and western Ukraine an extra plate and seat are always left at the table.
+In Poland, Lithuania, Belarus, and western Ukraine an extra plate and seat are always left at the table.
 According to the folk beliefs, the spirits of the departed members of the family visit on the night.